Sexual Assault Forensic Exam-Child Abuse Resource and Education

 The Missouri Department of Health and Senior Services administers the SAFE-CARE program and provides oversight.
 The SAFE-CARE Advisory Council provides guidance regarding services, education, networking, quality assurance, and consultation.
 Advisory Council members include professionals from nursing, medicine, social work, and child advocacy centers.

 Requirements for New SAFE-CARE Provider Applicants:

-- Physician (MD or DO) or Nurse Practitioner;
+- Physician (MD or DO), Nurse Practitioner or Physician Assistant;

 - Current Missouri license without restrictions;

-- Successful completion of SAFE-CARE New Provider Training; and
+- Successful completion of SAFE-CARE Medical Provider Training